 How to Apply

 Applications are accepted only through the (Electronic Residency Application Service (ERAS).
-The Department begins accepting applications for the class entering July 2013 when the ERAS post office opens in September 2012.
+The Department begins accepting applications for the class entering in the following July when the ERAS post office opens in September.
 The residency program participates in the National Resident Matching Program (NRMP).
 Only J1 visas are sponsored.

 - ERAS Common Application Form